rehierl/html-outliner-spec/implementation-overview.md

 * For sectioning content elements (`section` elements in particular), it could turn out to make more sense to always have a single root section (i.e. a `section` element corresponds with a single section object).
-* If sectioning root elements could also have a single root section, then this distinction is superfluous.
-Instead of a `Outline Section.parentOutline` property you would get a `SectioningElement Section.outlineOwner` property and thus could get rid of the `Outline class`.
-The other way would then have to be implemented by an `Section SectioningElement.innerOutline` property.
+* If sectioning root elements could also have a single root section, then a distinction is superfluous.
+* Instead of a `Outline Section.parentOutline` property you would get a `SectioningElement Section.outlineOwner` property and thus could get rid of the `Outline class`.
+* The other way would then have to be implemented by an `Section SectioningElement.innerSection` property.
 * The heading of the body's root section would then become the heading of the document (a.k.a. the document's title).